zanejahhesti/space-templates/python-app/README.md

 This is a template to run Python App on Space that uses [FastAPI](https://fastapi.tiangolo.com/) as the web framework.

 ## Getting Started
-To run it on Space, you need to have a Space account.
+1. First, you need to have a Space account.
 If you don't have one, you can create one for free [here](https://deta.space/signup).
-Then install the Space CLI and link your Space account to the CLI.
+2. Then install the Space CLI and link your Space account to the CLI.
 You can find the instructions to do that [here](https://deta.space/docs/en/basics/cli).
-Run command `space new` in the root of your project to create a new app on Space.
-This will create a `.space` folder in your project.
-You can then run `space push` to push your app to Space with the following file structure.
+3. Run command `space new` inside the root of your project to create a new app on Space.
+The project structure should look like the following.

-## File Structure
+## Project Structure
 ```
 .
 ├── main.py